ibm-cloud-docs/vpc/vpe-view-details.md

 You can view details about a specific endpoint gateway, or see a summary of endpoint gateways for VPC by using the UI, CLI, or API.
 {: shortdesc}

+If you create a service instance that is not onboarded with VPE, the service instance does not show up in the list of endpoint gateway targets.
+{: note}

 ## Using the UI

 To view details of an endpoint gateway using the IBM Cloud console, follow these steps: